• Home

 The Importance of Senior STD Testing

-It’s vital to understand the signs of STDs in order to take action as soon as possible.
+It’s vital to understand the signs of STDs to take action as soon as possible.
 For older women, vaginal issues could indicate serious problems like STDs.
 Some of these symptoms are similar to having a urinary tract infection (UTI), like lower-abdominal pain or painful urination.
 As such, they can be misdiagnosed — 64 percent of individuals with STDs were misdiagnosed as having a UTI in a study — so be wary.
 Other symptoms include abnormal discharge, rashes or sores, internal blisters, itching, unexplained weight loss, or diarrhea.
-Arguably worse, some STDs are completely asymptomatic — in order words, they don’t have any symptoms at all.
+Arguably worse, some STDs are completely asymptomatic — in other words, they don’t have any symptoms at all.

-There’s no avoiding it: If you’ve never been tested (or if you haven’t been tested in a while), you need to schedule testing with your local clinic, or alternatively, you may even want to try an at-home STD test that can screen for most sexually transmitted infections if you are looking for a little more privacy before being sexually active in order to avoid potentially spreading any STDs.
+There’s no avoiding it: If you’ve never been tested (or if you haven’t been tested in a while), you need to schedule testing with your local clinic, or you may even want to try an at-home STD test that can screen for most sexually transmitted infections if you are looking for a little more privacy before being sexually active to avoid potentially spreading any STDs.
 This is especially true if you’ve engaged in any high-risk behavior.
 This includes:

 • Practicing unprotected oral, vaginal, or anal sex: A condom can prevent the spread of STDs.
 Failing to use one will dramatically increase your chances of contracting them.